egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 That variance between two functions is merely the inclusion/exclusion of `nftables_EOS` for `nextgroup=`.
 Sad, uh?
 But it's worth it.

 Note: Do not confuse the EOS with nextgroup.
-(Ok, I got confused there).
+(OK, I got confused there).
 EOS refers to the fact that the run of syntax tokens can end with a carriage return or semicolon; whereas nextgroup is the run-on further down of even more syntax rules: